physiozoo/mhrv/README.md

     * `qrs_compare` - Comparison of QRS detections to reference annotations and calculation of quality indices like Sensitivity, PPV.

 * ECG signal processing
-     * `egcnn` - Construction of RR intervals from ECG and filtering them to detect ectopic (out of place) beats.
+     * `egcrr` - Construction of RR intervals from ECG data in PhysioNet format.
+     * `filtrr` - Filtering of RR interval time series to detect ectopic (out of place) beats.

 * HRV Metrics: Calculating quantative measures that indicate the activity of the heart.
     * `hrv_time` - Time Domain: AVNN, SDNN, p50NN.